 Sift flour, baking powder, baking soda and salt and add to the butter mixture.
 Stir until combined.

-Stir in oats, cherries, chocolate, nuts and coconut.
+Stir in oats, cherries and chocolate.

 Drop batter by using a tbsp onto a cookie sheet and bake for about 15-18 minutes, cool on a wire rack.